OfficeDev/outlook-dev-docs/docs/add-ins/authenticate-a-user-with-an-sso-token.md

 ---
-title: Authenticate a user with an single-sign-on token in an Outlook Add-in | Microsoft Docs
+title: Authenticate a user with an single-sign-on token in an Outlook add-in | Microsoft Docs
-description: Learn about using the single-sign-on token provided by an Outlook Add-in to implement SSO with your service.
+description: Learn about using the single-sign-on token provided by an Outlook add-in to implement SSO with your service.
 author: jasonjoh
 ms.topic: article
 ms.technology: office-add-ins